elcascavel/gta-api/README.md

     GTA API
 </h1>

-This is the first API I've written to be used in conjunction with Domagoj, a Discord bot I created.
+This is the first API I've written to be used in conjunction with Klochon, a Discord bot I created.
 You're free to use in your own projects and contribute!
 As a beginner, many things may have been coded poorly.
 You're free to contribute to the project.
 Below are some notes I took to better understand what the code does.
 Hopefully it's helpful to you as well.

 <img src="https://discordapp.com/api/guilds/423230093947830282/widget.png?style=shield" alt="Discord Shield"/>